truecharts/public/.github/README.md

 We provide a lot of tools to make it easier to develop charts, templates, automated testing, automated fixes, automated docs.
 Even automated update is included.
 We also actively try to collaborate with other k8s community projects on tooling, for the betterment of all!

 Those tools do, however, take time to develop and are certainly not bug free.
-If you find mistakes in our tooling, please feel free to repost issues or submit any fixes you feel appropiate!
+If you find mistakes in our tooling, please feel free to repost issues or submit any fixes you feel appropriate!

 <br>